 After encrypting OLAP, the following components must be adjusted.
 Click for instructions:

 In <Install_path>/Data/palo.ini, add the key “encryption optional” or “encryption required”.

 All clients and functions require a HTTPS connection.
 Only “/server/info” will be reachable unencrypted.

-Same as “encryption optional”, but enforces additionally the Jedox Integrator to communicate on HTTPS.
+Same as “encryption optional”, but additionally requires Jedox Integrator to communicate on HTTPS.

 If not communicating over localhost/127.0.0.1, it will be mandatory to use “encryption required”.

-Each “http” or “admin” command need to use https instead of http and the HTTPS port.
+Each “http” or “admin” command must use https instead of http and the HTTPS port.